 Introduction

-This guide will give you a simple run-down on the basics of networking as it applies to ChronoTrack services and equipment.
-It will:
+This guide will explain the basics of networking as it applies to ChronoTrack services and equipment including:

-- Offer a definition of an IP Address, a Subnet Mask, and a Gateway
+- Offering a definition of an IP Address, a Subnet Mask, and a Gateway

-- Define the difference between a Server IP Address and a Controller IP Address
+- Defining the difference between a Server IP Address and a Controller IP Address

-- Define the IP Address Ranges that are applied to MiniTrack Controllers and Pro Series Controllers and Adapters
+- Defining the IP Address ranges that are applied to MiniTrack Controllers and Pro and Pro2 Controllers and Adapters

-- Provide an overview of the Network settings most often used with ChronoTrack equipment
+- Providing an overview of the Network settings most often used with ChronoTrack equipment

 In computing, a Network is a group of two or more devices linked through a wired or wireless connection and configured to communicate with each other.
 Any time one device is connected to another and they are configured to interact, they are “networked”.